wallarm/product-documentation/docs/latest/api-discovery/rogue-api.md

 **To test the trigger:**

 1. Go to Wallarm Console → **Integrations** in the [US](https://us1.my.wallarm.com/integrations/) or [EU](https://my.wallarm.com/integrations/) cloud, and configure [integration with Slack](../user-guides/settings/integrations/slack.md).
+1. In **API Discovery**, filter endpoints by API host of your choice, then download results as a specification and name it `Specification-01`.
+1. In **API Specifications**, upload `Specification-01` for comparison.
 1. In **Triggers**, create trigger as shown above.
-1. In **API Discovery**, filter endpoints by the API host chosen in the trigger, then download results as a specification and name it `Specification-01`.
 1. Select the endpoint found by API Discovery for the API host chosen in the trigger.
-1. Delete this endpoint from the `Specification-01` file.
+1. Delete this endpoint from your local `Specification-01` file.
-1. In **API Specifications**, upload your `Specification-01` for comparison.
+1. In **API Specifications**, re-upload your `Specification-01` for comparison.
 1. Check that your endpoint obtained the shadow API mark in the **Issues** column.
 1. Check messages in your Slack channel like: